yingjieweb/truck-cli/README.md

 A command-line tool for streamlining the front-end CI/CD workflow.

 Options:
   -V, --version      output the version number
-  -h, --help        display help for command
+  -l, --lang <lang>  Specify the language (en or zh) -h, --help         display help for command

 Commands:
-  checkupdate       Check Truck-CLI version for updates. release           Update the version of the current repository. config [options]  Set the runtime config of truck-cli. lang [options]    Set the language of the current repository. help [command]    display help for command.
+  checkupdate        Check Truck-CLI version for updates. release            Update the version of the current repository. config [options]   Set the runtime config of truck-cli.
 ```

 🚩 **checkupdate**: This command is used to check the version of Truck-CLI.
 When you execute this command, Truck-CLI will check the latest version of itself and display the result.
 If the version of Truck-CLI is not the latest, it will guide you to update Truck-CLI.